-While almost everyone is familiar with computer hard disks, only few know that the heart of the hard disk is an electrically commutated DC motor, which is known as a spindle motor.
+While almost everyone is familiar with computer hard disks, only a few know that the heart of the hard disk is an electrically commutated DC motor, which is known as a spindle motor.
 This spindle motor carries the storage disks, which it rotates around its own axis (spindle).
-The reading and writing heads moving over the disks can then magnetize and demagnetize the magnetic layers, thus writing or reading the digital information at extremely high speed and density on the disks in concentric circles.
+The reading and writing heads moving over the disks can then magnetize and demagnetize the magnetic layers, thus writing or reading the digital information at an extremely high speed and density on the disks in concentric circles.

 A particular technical challenge is the design of the bearing systems, which some years ago were changed from ball bearings to fluid dynamic bearing systems due to the necessary improvement of concentric, quiet running properties.
 Every spindle motor has an application-specific hydrodynamic bearing system to ensure the best possible quality and reliability.